 Cornbread Recipe for the Grill

-1 cup corn kernels (best if you cut it off fresh grilled corn)
+- 1 cup corn kernels best if you cut it off fresh grilled corn

 For a 9 or 10 inch skillet, cut the ingredients by 1/3.

 - Pour the mixed eggs and buttermilk into the dry ingredients, add the corn and stir until the dry ingredients are just moist.
 Make sure you don't over stir.
 For reasons left for Alton Brown to explain, if you over-stir, you wind up with overly dense, chewy and somewhat flat cornbread.
 So don't be afraid to leave a few lumps.
 (If this were a baking website, I'd explain in great detail.)

 - Heat the grill to 425° F.

 - Check the bread after about 12 minutes.
 It takes about 12 to 20 minutes, depending on your grill, and how moist you like your bread.
 I like mine kinda goopy in the middle, so I prefer a shorter time.
 You can stick a toothpick in there to test how done it is.
 If it comes out wet, it can cook a bit longer (unless you like it goopy).
 If it comes out clean, then pull it from the grill.

-4I like to butter it and add a bit of salt.
+- Let it cool for about 10 minutes.
+Cut yourself a slice.
+I like to butter it and add a bit of salt.
 It's also great with honey.